THRASTRO/three.app/README.md

 ## Delaying the ready events

 As we've seen above the `ready` hook is delayed by registering `wait` objects.
-The example above uses a standrad Promise object that is passed to `wait`.
-Beside standard `Promise` objects it also accepts objects that implement our `ready` lisntener event (i.e. just pass a plugin to wait).
+The example above uses a standard Promise object that is passed to `wait`.
+Beside standard `Promise` objects it also accepts objects that implement our `ready` listener event (i.e. just pass a plugin to wait).

 ```js
 .init(function (app)